lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Embark on an invigorating hike through lush forests leading to the
+          Undertake a short but memorable trek through the forests to the dramatic **Luoma Cliffs**,

-          magnificent **Tiger Cave**.
-From this stunning vantage point, enjoy panoramic views
+          where sweeping views of the surrounding landscape await.
+Enriched by insights

-          overlooking the picturesque Wenhai Lake and the charming village below.
+          into local forest biodiversity and conservation, this hike also serves as an

-          Hear stories and learn more about this important stop at the ancient Tea & Horse Road.
+          opportunity to witness the powerful forces of nature shaping the region.

         image:
           type: ImageBlock
           url: /images/Icon5b.jpg